Angel Records: Angel Records

-Since 1990, international use of the Angel mark has been replaced by the EMI Classics label.
-It is still active in the U.S.
+Since 1990, international use of the Angel mark has been replaced by the EMI Classics label while it was retained in the U.S.

 In 1992, Angel expanded into the musical theatre genre by adding the Angel Broadway imprint.

 Angel achieved its first top 10 album on the Billboard 200 chart in 1994 with Chant, an album of Gregorian chants by the Benedictine Monks of Santo Domingo de Silos.

 In 2001, Angel released newly remastered and expanded editions of the soundtracks of three Rodgers and Hammerstein films – Oklahoma!, Carousel and The King and I. The LP versions and original CD versions of these soundtracks had previously been released by Capitol Records.